Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ## 11. Inkjet Driver IC — Physical Interface Abstraction

-A design abstraction node that defines **how an inkjet driver IC interfaces with the MEMS / fluidic domain**, from a **circuit and layout-centric perspective**.
+A design node that defines the **physical boundary where an inkjet driver IC interfaces with the MEMS / fluid domain**,

-This section focuses on translating physical behavior into **IC-level constraints** that can be realistically implemented using high-voltage devices and manual GDS layout.

-Key aspects include:
+explicitly including **PDK and process-level constraints**.

+This project is based on the **GF180 PDK**, where
+**high-voltage (HV) MOS devices required for inkjet driving are manually designed at the layout level**.
+(This is fundamentally different from **sky130-style designs based on standard cells and automatic synthesis**.)

+### What this node defines
-- Definition of **equivalent electrical loads** (C / R / timing) derived from MEMS and fluid models
+- **Equivalent loads (V–I–t conditions)** passed from MEMS / fluid models to the IC
-- Translation of voltage, current, and timing requirements into **IC-side design constraints**
+- Translation of those conditions into **IC-side voltage, current, and reliability constraints**
-- Mapping between abstract models and **actual layout structures** (HV MOS devices, routing, pads, isolation)
+- One-to-one mapping between **abstract models and physical layouts**
+  (HVMOS / DNWELL / routing / pads)
-- Explicit identification of **what the IC can and cannot control**
+- A clear definition of **what is beyond the control of the IC**

-👉 **A boundary-definition node that clarifies responsibility between physical systems and IC implementation.**
+👉 A design interface that defines the **responsibility boundary** between physical models and IC design.

 [![Site](https://img.shields.io/badge/View-Site-brightgreen?logo=github)](https://samizo-aitl.github.io/gf180-inkjet-driver/)
 [![Repo](https://img.shields.io/badge/View-Repo-blue?logo=github)](https://github.com/Samizo-AITL/gf180-inkjet-driver)